OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 </receiver>
 ```

-*Content providers* are a little different.
+Content Providers are a little different.
 They support a separate set of permissions for reading, writing, and accessing the content provider with a content URI.

 - `android:writePermission`, `android:readPermission`: the developer can set separate permissions for reading or writing.
 - `android:permission`: general permission that will control reading and writing to the content provider.